yetu/youtube-html-app-DEPRECATED/README.md

 Most of the scala code that is used in this project are from Activator template which shows how [Silhouette](https://github.com/mohiva/play-silhouette)  can be implemented in a Play Framework

+## Warning:

+**This is work in progress and not yet production ready, please check back in a few days until this notice is gone before using this project as a starting point for your own yetu-compatible app.**

 ## Set up: